neilrhalliday/STOS-Basic-VS-Code-Extension/README.md

 # STOS Basic Language Support
 Syntax support for the STOS Basic language from the Atari ST, along with popular extensions such as Misty, Missing Link and Ninja Tracker.
-Although this extension can be run independantly, you can enjoy an enhanced experience by also installing RScript.
+Although this extension can be run independantly, you can enjoy an enhanced STOS coding experience by installing RScript.
 ## Features
 - Syntax highlighting
 - Autocompletion